becavin-lab/checkatlas/docs/index.md

 quality control tables and figures which can be then processed by multiqc.
 CheckAtlas is able to check the quality of Scanpy, Seurat, and CellRanger files.

-More information on the [read the doc page](https://checkatlas.readthedocs.io/en/latest/)

 ## Summary